This is a bit of a wandering passage. A thought I am working on. If published, it isn’t complete, or at least I’m not perfectly happy with it.

 Three reasons why there is a problem in management

 First, management is difficult.
 It is academically a new discipline and one that has undergone serious changes in the past two decades (rise of knowledge-sector economies, agile, servant-managers, big data), and in the two decades preceding (rise of digital technology manufacturing and significant global trade, lean, six sigma, continuous improvement, TPS methodology).
 Few fields have experienced this much dynamism, ever.
 Let us not be too hasty to redefine it or negatively judge it.
 Of course we haven’t figured it out, what sufficiently complex domain has been?
 We are only afforded one genius, maybe two, per generation.
 That one or two is not me; they may not even be known yet.

 Second, businesses (and governments at all levels) have increasingly outsourced production and other business functions.
 This includes management, perhaps even the notion of responsibility.
 Outsourcing, in general, has become a norm.
-The more we outsource the less we hold the capability, and the more competence exists, both in practice and in knowledge.
+The more we outsource – or siphon off capabilities – the more we lose of competence, both in practice and in knowledge.
 Therefore, it is reasonable to say that the popular management concepts today, while indicative of the changing scope of economies (production to knowledge), are also indicative of a deficit in fundamental management experiences and capabilities.